 Association between counts of juvenile anguillid eel life stages, caught across different lunar phases showed that most glass eels and elvers occurred during the waning gibbous (n=22) and (n=5) respectively (Table 14).
 Similarly, glass eels of A. bengalensis species, (n=16) and A. mossambica (n=5) were abundant during the waning gibbous lunar phase while glass eels of A. marmorata (n=1) were showed similar abundance during the waning gibbous and waxing crescent lunar phase.

+Interpret your result better; it seems to me A beng are not affected by lunar phase but A marm and A moss may be more affected being more common with last Q, wanning and waxing phases

 Table 14: Abundance of juvenile anguillid glass eel species caught in different lunar phases in the Sabaki Estuary